Carville Historic District

 The Carville Historic District in Carville, Louisiana, is a 60 acre historic district that was listed on the National Register of Historic Places on November 18, 1992.
 It formerly served as a treatment facility for leprosy, and was called the National Leprosarium, Gillis W. Long Hansen's Disease Center and Public Health Service Hospital No. 66.

 In 1992, the district included 24 contributing buildings and two contributing structures, most built during 1939–1941 by architect/builder Neill P. Thompson.
 It contains the National Hansen's Disease Museum, a historical museum about the facility.

 History

 Plantation

 The property was originally a sugar plantation.
 The main house was built in 1859 for sugar planter Robert C. Camp.

 Louisiana Leper home

 Located on the eastern bank of the Mississippi River in Carville, Louisiana, the National Leprosarium was one of two leprosy hospitals in the United States.
 An abandoned sugar plantation became the Louisiana Leper Home in 1894.
 Eventually the facility would develop into a hospital that promoted understanding, identification, and treatment of leprosy, also known as Hansen's disease.
 But in the early days, there was no effective medical treatment, and patients entered the gates under mandatory quarantine and many never left the hospital again.
+See Leprosy in Louisiana.